Hubbard-corrected oxide formation enthalpies without adjustable parameters: Introduction

 Improvement over TM oxide formation energy predictions from screened hybrid DFT was achieved by treating the oxide phases at the GGA+$U$ level with average $U$-parameters for the TM species and the metallic phases within the GGA \cite{JainPRB2011}.
 For each Hubbard-corrected TM species, an energy offset was fitted to experimental formation enthalpies, so that GGA+$U$ total energies plus offset can be compared to the GGA total energies for the metallic phases.
 These fitted offsets allow the resulting corrected total energy differences between GGA+$U$ and GGA calculations to be interpreted as reaction energies.
-With the availability of sufficient experimental reference data, this approach combining GGA and GGA+$U$ total energies can be further refined by fitting offset energies not only for different TM species, but also for different oxidation states and different ligand coordination \cite{AykolPRB2014}.
+In a similar approach, elemental reference energies were fitted directly in Ref.~\cite{StevanovicPRB2012} against experimental formation enthalpies with TM oxides treated at the GGA+$U$ level with average $U$-parameters, and formation energies predicted with this approach were used to fit a multivariate linear regression model of formation energies exclusively against atomic properties \cite{DemlPRB2016}.
+With the availability of sufficient experimental reference data, the approach of combining GGA and GGA+$U$ total energies can be further refined by fitting offset energies not only for different TM species, but also for different oxidation states and different ligand coordination \cite{AykolPRB2014}.
 While experimental calorimetry reference data for thermodynamics of stoichiometric bulk TM oxides can be used here to parametrize these element- or even system-specific corrections, determining the required offset energies for Hubbard-corrected TM sites near {\it e.g.}\ point defects or interfaces will be difficult.

 Therefore, a newly developed method free of adjustable parameters is presented here that combines the treatment of $d$-electrons of varying degrees of localization within the GGA+$U$ approach with site-specific, first-principles $U$-parameters from linear response for TM oxides with GGA calculations optimal for metallic phases.
 To correct for the offset between GGA+$U$ total energies with different $U$-parameters and GGA ({\it i.e.}\ $U$=0) total energies, genetic programming with experimental TM oxide formation energies as references is applied to find a mathematical model that does not explicitly depend on the Hubbard-corrected TM species.
 The resulting, relatively simple mathematical model does thus not have adjustable, system-specific parameters.
 Examples of the applicability of the model for TM oxides with Hubbard-corrected TM species not contained in the training data are shown.